 Our Religious Education curriculum inspires challenging questions about a range of subjects, such as, the ultimate meaning of life, beliefs about God/Gods, the self, and issues of right and wrong.
 It develops pupils’ knowledge and understanding of Christianity, Buddhism, Judaism, Islam, Hinduism, Sikhism, and non-religious world-views.
 Additionally, RE contributes to our pupils’ personal development, and promotes mutual respect and tolerance in a diverse society.

 RE is taught in a variety of ways at Dorchester, such as through stories and drama to enhance the pupils’ learning.
-The delivery of RE is not always taught as a weekly lesson.
-It can also be through RE Days (whole school, key stage, phase, class), or larger blocks of RE.
+RE is taught as a weekly lesson and is further enhanced through RE Days (either whole school, key stage, phase, class) and trips and visits to places of worship.
 There is also some cross-curricular coverage of RE including teaching through other subjects, whole school events, assemblies and collective worship.